DCRA-App/User-Guide-Portal/_posts/2021-04-12-inspectors-page.md

 # **Sorting** <a name="-Sorting"></a>

-### **Sorting the list using Inspector's Last Name: Clicking the Inspector Column, the user will be able to sort the Inspectors list from A-Z to Z-A**
+### **Sorting the list using Inspector's Last Name: Clicking the Inspector Column, will allow the user to sort the Inspectors list from A-Z to Z-A**

 ![ins10](https://user-images.githubusercontent.com/81990744/115397444-185f0e00-a1b4-11eb-8291-0bfc2aa5b630.png)